-I think everyone has a memory of at least one family road trip… Piled into the family station wagon, safely buckled in and taking turns singing harmonies of Row Row Row Your Boat in-between neatly munching healthy snacks.
+Think your parents researched road trip tips?
+I think everyone has a memory of at least one… Piled into the family station wagon, safely buckled in and taking turns singing harmonies of “Row Row Row Your Boat” in between neatly munching healthy snacks.
 No?
-How about pinching, bickering and hogging the one Sony Walkman in a seat that’s sticky from spilled juice with the vague scent of vomit wafting by occasionally (this being a time pre-Febreze).
+How about pinching, bickering, and hogging the one Sony Walkman in a seat that’s sticky from spilled juice with the vague scent of vomit wafting by occasionally (this being a time pre-Febreze).
 More like it?
 Me too 🙂

-Road Trip Tips #1 – Research
+Family Road Trip Tips #1 – Research

 Don’t just rely on Google maps or other online map generators – find a bit of time to really check out possible routes that may not be the quickest, but could be the most interesting.
 You’ll have to be making more stops now than when you hit the road pre-kids, it would be great if those stops could be fun and even educational, instead of just a truck stop/coffee shop.
 A few more things to consider – there are some fun and helpful applications for your cel phones and GPS.
 Familiarize yourself with them in advance and you won’t be frustrated trying to figure them out while all the lovely scenery is whizzing by!

-Road Trip Tips #2 – Repair
+Family Road Trip Tips #2 – Repair

 How much would it suck to have a car packed full with belongings and kids stuck on the side of the highway due to car troubles that could have been prevented due to maintenance?
 In the weeks leading up to your trip, have your car serviced, with fluid levels checked and tires balanced.
 The day before you leave double-check the tire pressure and make sure your membership with a roadside assistance provider is up to date.

-Road Trip Tips #3 – Reach
+Family Road Trip Tips #3 – Reach

-What good are those handy-dandy snack packs, travel games, or stash of DVDs if you can’t safely reach them from your seat?
+What good are those handy-dandy snack packs, travel games, or stash of wipes if you can’t safely reach them from your seat?
 Who wants to be scrambling when a spill inevitably happens?
 Prepare a bag specifically for addressing these needs while en route and make sure …

-Road Trip Tips #4 – Rest
+Family Road Trip Tips #4 – Rest

-Road Trip Tips #5 – Relax
+Family Road Trip Tips #5 – Relax

 With so many families now opting to hit the road instead of the sky these days, make your journey a fun one for your brood.
 Hopefully their memories of family vacations will be as idyllic as you hope your trip will be!
 And hopefully your memories will allow you to look back at the bumps on the road and laugh.